 I then emphasise something that Brillat-Savarin left implicit, namely, that Physiology of Taste was a diner’s take on these.
 His work was the diner’s sense in intent, method, form and content.
 He analysed bodily sensations and needs, described his and others’ experiences at the table, looked into the cultural manipulation bringing the raw materials there, and set eating and drinking in their larger context, especially economic (his book should have been Economics of Taste).
 He then reported in a deliberately pleasurable, conversational way.

-Since setting out to write a gastronomic history of Australia while living in Tuscany from 1977 until 1979 (One Continuous Picnic, 1982 & 2007), I have only become more convinced that gastronomy makes more sense than most, if not all, other disciplines.
+Since setting out to write a gastronomic history of Australia while living in Tuscany from 1977 until 1979 (One Continuous Picnic, 1982 & 2007), I have only become more convinced that a radical gastronomy makes more sense than most, if not all, other disciplines.
 Nothing could be more basic than sustenance – physically and culturally – although such a claim would have seemed outrageous through much of the twentieth century, dominated, as it was, by capital’s ascetic rationalisation.

 Having made sense of my country – enough to get by with, at any rate – I then set out to make pretty good sense of civilisation through a study of cooking.
 Being the immediate preparation of meals, cooking is at the very focus of human endeavour (I choose “focus” carefully, since it is the Latin for “hearth”).
 With the working title, Cooks Made Us, this book was called The Pudding that Took a Thousand Cooks in Australia, and renamed A History of Cooks and Cooking by U.S. and U.K. publishers.